AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 * Break down a variable by more than the current Workspace limitations (5 breakdowns). <!-- does this apply to the other export methods also? -->

-* Include calculated metrics in the exported data.
+* Include calculated metrics in the exported Customer Journey Analytics data.

 * Structure data output as concatenated values (like Data Warehouse for Adobe Analytics).

-* Send exported data ad hoc or on a schedule.
+* Export ad hoc or on a schedule.
 (Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md).)

 * Export files in CSV or PDF format.
 (Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md).)